inv4fee2020/pli_node_conf/node_setup_101.md

 2. Create a new admin user account
--- Copy the below text into a local text editor e.g. notepad -- Change 'my_new_user' & 'my_new_password' for your values and paste the code to the terminal
+-- Copy the below text into a local text editor e.g. notepad -- Change '**my_new_user**' & '**my_new_password**' for your values and paste the code to the terminal

         sudo groupadd my_new_user
         sudo useradd -p $(openssl passwd -6 my_new_password) my_new_user -m -s /bin/bash -g my_new_user -G sudo

-3. Now open a new terminal session to your VPS and logon with your new admin user account and complete the rest of the steps
+3. Now open a new terminal session to your VPS and logon with your new admin user account and complete the rest of the steps.

 4. Once logged on as your new admin user - run the following commands;